|

 One determining element in the history of the Jewish people

-a human being bear?" is the question asked by the sociologists Daniel Levy
+human being bear?" is the question asked by the sociologists Daniel Levy and

-and Natan Sznaider, in one of the articles in this issue.
-They understand
+Natan Sznaider, in one of the articles in this issue.
+They understand Diaspora

-Diaspora as an identity-building, positive term, nowadays corresponding to
+as an identity-building, positive term, nowadays corresponding to the

 The first dispersal the Bible tells us about is the expulsion from Paradise.

-definitely turned into a history of Diaspora, which also reached Europe.
-The
+turned into a history of Diaspora, which also reached Europe.
+The first

-first European Jewish communities were founded in the Roman Empire, where
+European Jewish communities were founded in the Roman Empire, where almost

 In Italian, the words "Paradiso" and "Diaspora" consist of exactly the same